MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

-The Azure OpenAI Service exposes HTTP APIs that allows your applications to perform embeddings or completions using OpenAI's large language models (LLMs).
-Intelligent applications need to call these HTTP APIs either directly from clients (such as chat UI code or custom data processing pipelines) or orchestrators (such as LangChain, Semantic Kernel, or Azure Machine Learning prompt flow).
-When your workload involves managing one or more Azure OpenAI instances, you'll need to decide if these consumers connect to Azure OpenAI deployments directly or through a reverse proxy API gateway.
+The Azure OpenAI Service exposes HTTP APIs that allow your applications to perform embeddings or completions using OpenAI's large language models (LLMs).
+Intelligent applications call these HTTP APIs either directly from clients or orchestrators.
+Examples of clients include chat UI code and custom data processing pipelines, while examples of orchestrators include LangChain, Semantic Kernel, and Azure Machine Learning prompt flow.
+When your workload involves connecting to one or more Azure OpenAI instances, you'll need to decide if these consumers connect directly or through a reverse proxy API gateway.

-As an architect, use this guide to learn about the key challenges across the five pillars of the [Azure Well-Architected Framework](/azure/well-architected/) that you'll encounter if your workload design includes direct access from your consumers to the Azure OpenAI data plane APIs.
-The guide then teaches you how introducing a gateway in your architecture can address these direct access challenges, while introducing new challenges you need to further address.
+Use this guide to learn about the key challenges across the five pillars of the [Azure Well-Architected Framework](/azure/well-architected/) that you'll encounter if your workload design includes direct access from your consumers to the Azure OpenAI data plane APIs.
+You'll then learn how introducing a gateway in your architecture can address these direct access challenges, while introducing new challenges you need to further address.
 This article doesn't cover how the gateway is implemented, rather it covers the architectural pattern.

 Because a gateway can be used to solve specific scenarios, not all of which are present in every workload, be sure to see [specific scenario guidance](#next-step) that looks at that specific use case of a gateway in more depth.

 ## Key challenges

-Without an API gateway, responsibility for behavior and logic needs to be implemented either in the API code or in the client code.
-Since your ability to influence the Azure OpenAI HTTP APIs is limited to features available from the service, this responsibility is pushed to the clients of the API to behave in a desirable way.
-In some scenarios, you might not be in direct control of the client code or the code is restricted to specific SDK usage, which complicates the situation more.
-As an operator of the workload, multiple clients or multiple Azure OpenAI instances and deployments also becomes a coordination problem for safe deployment practices and for observability.
+Without an API gateway or the ability to add logic into the Azure OpenAI HTTP APIs, the responsibility for API client logic, including retry mechanisms or circuit breaking, falls on the client.
+This can be challenging in scenarios where you are not in direct control of the client code or the code is restricted to specific SDK usage.
+Multiple clients or multiple Azure OpenAI instances and deployments present further challenges, such as coordination of safe deployments and observability.

 Here are some examples of specific key architectural challenges you face if your architecture only supports direct access to Azure OpenAI from consumers.
 The challenges are organized using the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).

 ### Reliability challenges

-The reliability of the workload depends, among other things, on the workload's ability to have self-preservation and self-recovery features; often implemented through replication and failover mechanisms.
+The reliability of the workload depends on several factors, including its capacity for self-preservation and self-recovery, often implemented through replication and failover mechanisms.
 Without a gateway, all reliability concerns must be addressed exclusively in client logic and Azure OpenAI service features.
 When there isn't enough reliability control available in either of those two surfaces, workload reliability is compromised.

 - **Redundancy**: Failing over between multiple Azure OpenAI instances based on service availability is a client responsibility that you need to control through configuration and custom logic.

-- **Scale out to handle spikes**: Adding extra large language model capacity involves redirecting clients to new Azure OpenAI model deployments, which might not be easy or timely enough to do in real-time for capacity availability limitations.
+- **Scale out to handle spikes**: Failing over to Azure OpenAI instances with capacity when throttled is another client responsibility that you need to control through configuration and custom logic.
+Updating multiple client configurations for new Azure OpenAI instances carries greater risk and has timeliness concerns.
+The same is true for updating client code to implement changes in logic, such as directing low priority requests to a queue during high demand periods.

 - **Load balancing/throttling**: The Azure OpenAI APIs throttles requests by returning a 429 response code to requests that exceed the Token-Per-Minute (TPM) or Requests-Per Minute (RPM) in the consumption billing model or requests that exceed the provisioned throughput units (PTU) capacity for the pre-provisioned billing model.
 Handling appropriate back-off and retry logic is left exclusively to client implementations.